Yun Gee: Biography

-Gee was born in 1906 to Gee Quong On and Wong See in Kaiping.
-His father was a merchant who lived in San Francisco and, when Gee turned 15 in 1921, Gee crossed the seas to join his father while his mother remained in China.
+Gee was born in 1906 to Gee Quong On (朱廣安) and Wong Ji Li (also Wong See) as the third of four children in Kaiping, being raised in Yanglu Town, Changsha Subdistrict.
+His father was a merchant who lived in San Francisco and, when Gee turned 15 in 1921, Gee crossed the seas aboard SS Taiyo Maru to join his father while his mother remained in China.
 Because the United States' Asian Exclusion Act prohibited legal immigration by Chinese women, once Gee was in San Francisco he never saw his mother again.

 Gee was able to obtain US citizenship and later enrolled at the California School of Fine Arts (present day San Francisco Art Institute).
 He studied painting and drawing with Otis Oldfield, who became his life-long friend.
 While in San Francisco, Gee lived in Chinatown and became friends with several avant-garde artists like Kenneth Rexroth, Jehanne Bietry-Salinger, John Ferren, Dorr Bothwell, and Ruth Cravath.
 With this group of artists, Gee and Oldfield established the Modern Gallery on Montgomery Street in 1926.
 In 1926, Gee also founded the Chinese Revolutionary Artists' Club, where he taught classes in advanced painting techniques and theory.
 Its initial members were all young Chinese immigrant men, and it had a small studio in Chinatown (at 150 Wetmore Place), which provided much of their subjects.
 As summarized by Oldfield, the club focused on "doing [modernist oil] work that is essentially Chinese."
 Art historian Anthony W. Lee, examining Gee's position in the political spectrum at the time between the Chinese Communist Party and the nationalist Kuomintang, wrote that Gee, despite being close to the Kuomintang, probably saw "the club a potential ally of the CP and thought optimistically of a nationalist regime that would incorporate theories and organizational skills from the Soviet Union," although he "was not a doctrinaire Marxist and never joined the CP".
 The club dissolved sometime in the 1930s.

 Paris

 In 1927, Gee moved to Paris under the patronage of Prince and Princess Achille Murat.
 He quickly befriended prominent artists of the Parisian avant-garde and exhibited his work alongside them at the Salon des Indépendants.
 While in Paris he also met Princess Paule de Reuss, whom he married in 1930.
 However, the marriage was challenging for the Princess, as she was disowned by her family and friends.
 In the same year of their marriage, Gee left Paris for New York and the couple eventually divorced in 1932.
+In Paris he was considered part of a mostly immigrant group of artists called the school of Paris.